saysimple/saysimple-plugin-devkit/README.md

 []
 ```

-_If you don't have access to the contact you don't get the metadata_
+_If you don't have access to the contact you don't get the metadata._

 #### agent

-The agent exists out of the following attributes
+The agent exists out of the following attributes:

 ```typescript
 interface user {